-The series of certifications Midea has scored are the EnergyStar, UL and DOE certification.
-Quite impressive to say the least.
+The series of certifications Midea has scored the EnergyStar, UL, and DOE certifications.
+Quite impressive, to say the least.

-What has to be pointed out, however, is that all this low-price high-specs does come at a cost.
-The materials the MAW08R1BWT model is built out are sadly not the premium materials LG devices are made out of.
-This window AC will likely not last for 20 years; nonetheless, for this price, you’re buying good specs for the next 10 years.
-After that most of these 2020 window air conditioners will be obsolete anyway.
+However, what has to be pointed out is that all these low-price high-specs do come at a cost.
+The MAW08R1BWT model’s materials are sadly not the premium materials LG devices are made out of.
+This window AC will likely not last for 20 years; however, you’re buying good specs for the next 10 years for this price.
+After that, most of these 2023 window air conditioners will be obsolete anyway.

 The noise levels are a bit high as well.
 Here is the noise spectrum – 57.5/59.3/60.5 dB.
 60 dB is not ideal in any case.

 You can get the cheapest 5,000, 6,000, 8,000, 10,000 or 12,000 BTU unit with great specs but it won’t last for 20 years or more.

 Haier is one of the well-known HVAC manufacturers.
 The small 6,000 BTU ESAQ406T is one of the most well-rounded and simple window air conditioning units for quite an affordable price.